cncf/velocity/docs/top30_chart_creation.md

 https://docs.google.com/spreadsheets/d/1ZgdIuMxxcyt8fo7xI1rMeFNNx9wx0AxS-2a58NlHtGc/edit?usp=sharing

 Playing around with the 1st chart (cumulative sum):
-It is not able to remember settings so once you click on "Chart1" scheet suggest action is to:
+It is not able to remember settings so once you click on "Chart1" sheet suggest action is to:
-- Change axis-x and axis-y from Lin (linerar) to Log (logarithmics)
+- Change axis-x and axis-y from Lin (linear) to Log (logarithmics)
 - You can choose what column should be used for color: like activity (this is default and shows which project was most active) or choose unique color (You can select from commits, prs+issues, size) (size is square root of number of authors)
 - Change playback speed (control next to play) to slowest
 - Select inerested projects from Legend (like Kubernetes for example or Kubernetes vs dotnet etc) and check "trails"
-- You can also change what x and y axisis use as data, defaults are: x=commits, y=pr+issues, and change scale type lin/log
+- You can also change what x and y axes are used as data, defaults are: x=commits, y=pr+issues, and change scale type lin/log
 - You can also change which column is used for bubble size (default is "size" which means square root of number of authors), note that the number of authors = max from all months (distinct authors that contributed to activity), this is obviously different from set of distinct authors activity in the entire 15 months range

 On the top/right just above the Color drop down you will see additional two chart types: